 Day 2: Day trip to Phang Nga Bay by Sea Canoe

 After breakfast, your private tour guide will pick you up for a drive to Phang Nga Bay, famous for its limestone “Sea Mountains”.
 You will discover the flora of this amazing landscape at Koh Panak and Koh Hong while learning more about the bay.
 On the way to Koh Tapu, you will also visit Pinggan Island.

-A leisurely afternoon awaits you to enjoy the sea and weather on board your boat.
+A leisurely afternoon awaits you to enjoy the sea and weather onboard.
 In the late afternoon, you will be taken back to your hotel in Phuket and the rest of the day will be yours to explore at your leisure.

 Overnight in Phuket

 Spend the day on the beach sunbathing or swimming in the ocean.